About Me and Havening

 About Dr Youngson

-Dr Robin Youngson, MA MB ChB FANZCA, is a Certified Havening Practitioner and Trainer, and is an Anaesthetic Specialist with a long career in the public health service in New Zealand.
+Dr Robin Youngson, MA MB ChB FANZCA, is a Certified Havening Practitioner and Trainer, and is a retired Anaesthetic Specialist with a long career in the public health service in New Zealand.

 Robin himself describes his Havening work as the most astonishing and gratifying work in over thirty years of medical practice.
 He says the work is equally healing and energising for him, as it is for his clients.